-My layout will consist of three sections, each roughly 2' x 7'... a dimension I believe is large enough to capture a scene without having to have a joint in the middle of it, while at the same time not being too large to prevent removal from the basement if necessary.
+My layout will consist of three sections, each roughly 2' x 7'.
+They will be large enough to capture a scene without requiring a joint in the middle of it, while at the same time not be too large to prevent removal from the basement if necessary.
 The plywood for the tops of each section was cut at the lumberyard before Christmas, and it is interesting to note that 7' long plywood sections that Home Depot cut for me are not really 7' long.
 The difference is 1/8," which I suspect was the width of the saw blade, and while very small it is important to keep in mind because I don't want gaps between my layout sections.
 I cannot plaster or otherwise fill them with scenery easily if I want the sections movable, so I am building the open-grid shapes to this shorter dimension.
 It also means that sections opposite each other on the layout have to match in length, or everything might not come out perfect.

 The section I built for the Colonie Liquor sidings was the simplest of all because the plywood surface is flat.
 I may add hills and a tree line along the back, but the ground won't drop lower than the plywood.
 I assembled the 1x4" boards first and then glued and screwed the plywood on top.
 It went super quick and everything came out square.

 Since my wood glue bottle's nozzle broke, I bought the cheapest mustard bottle I could find to replace it.
 After washing it out, I filled it with wood glue and it worked great.

 Slightly more complicated, the section for the Keis/Norlite sidings features a pond between the two areas and for that I notched two joists to allow for the bottom of the water.
 As you can see, "notched" isn't really the correct word.
 If I had a jigsaw handy, I would have just used that.
 But I didn't, so I didn't.
 Another tool to get down the road...